-Available with a choice of three infotainment systems in the UK - Composition Colour, Discover Media with sat-nav and Discover Pro with sat-nav - the way the central screen is now integrated into the dashboard looks super slick.
+Available with a choice of two infotainment systems in the UK - Composition Colour and Discover Media - the way the central screen is now integrated into the dashboard looks super slick.

-Using the lastest VW software and technology - called MIB3 - the Discover systems come with an 8.0-inch or 9.2-inch touchscreen and prove to be intuitive to use.
-There's even a degree of customisation, thanks to the ability to assign driver profiles and the way you can shift things around within the menus to suit the way you use them.
+Using the latest VW software and technology - called MIB3 - the Discover Media system comes with an 8.0-inch touchscreen, Apple CarPlay, Android Auto and a degree of customisation, thanks to the ability to assign driver profiles and the way you can shift things around within the menus to suit the way you use them.

-However, even the entry-level Composition Colour system now features a 6.5-inch screen and can mirror your smartphone, allowing you to use some apps on the move.
+The good news is that the basic Composition Colour system now fitted as standard features a 6.5-inch screen and can mirror your smartphone, allowing you to use some apps on the move.

-The only major exception to this is that the van is not available with the Digital Cockpit - a 10.2-inch display that replaces the conventional dials with the ability to show more information, including the sat-nav map and directions.
+Caravelle and California buyers still get a slight tech advantage over the Transporter, as they are also available with a 9.2-inch Discover Media Pro system combined with VW's Digital Cockpit - a 10.2-inch display that replaces the conventional dials with the ability to show more information, including the sat-nav map and directions.

 Built in SIM card and Volkswagen We Connect

-All T6.1 models also come with a built-in SIM card known as ann eSIM, allowing you to link to the van remotely using your phone via VW's We Connect services.
+All T6.1 models also come with a built-in SIM card known as an eSIM, allowing you to link to the van remotely using your phone via VW's We Connect services.

-At the basic level this allows you to check the van's vital statistics and remind yourself where you parked it.
+At the basic level this allows you to carry out various tasks related to the vehicle's health and remind yourself where you parked it.

 Upgrade to We Connect Plus, however, and you'll be able to remotely lock and unlock the van, set speed alerts, use additional anti-theft functions, find out about fuel stations and car parks, and use a 'Hey Volkswagen' voice control system (similar to the 'Hey Mercedes' functionality available in the Sprinter).